 Art, M.Ed.
-(30 sem. hrs.) available in traditional and low-residency formats review committee.
-Also, The Department of Art and School of Education cooperatively offer course work leading to a Master of Education in Art.
-(See School of Education section of this catalog for program details.)
+(30 sem. hrs.) available in traditional and low-residency formats

 The Department of Art and School of Education cooperatively offer course work leading to a Master of Education in Art.
 See School of Education section of this catalog for program details.